Yamajac/LoginScreen/README.md

 One skill will be a refresher.
 When this skin is loaded, all of the skins in the theme will be refreshed.

-Copy these three skin folders into a separate skin file, and then activate them accordingly.
+Copy these three skin folders into a separate rainmeter skin, and then activate them accordingly.
 It's actually rather simple.